chronoteam/dejaqdocs-dejaq.io/content/index.md

 Our final goal is to build a custom storage, that will allow us to achieve the maximum performance.
 But for now, we scoped out this challenge as it exceeds our available resources.

-Keeping this in mind, we will support multiple external clusters of storage out of the box, for now, we consider maintaining official SDKs for:
+Keeping this in mind, we will support multiple external clusters of storage out of the box, for now, we consider maintaining official plugins for:

 *   In-memory - to test or achieve maximum performance by losing persistence
 *   Redis - to serve non-persistent but high-volume topics